5 Reasons Why You Need 100 Pounds of Tomatoes

 - 4 bell peppers, seeded

-- ½ cup of jalapeno peppers, with center removed (leave in seeds for super-spicy salsa, reduce or even eliminate amount of jalapenos for milder salsa)
+- ½ cup of jalapeno peppers, with center removed (leave in seeds for super-spicy salsa, reduce or even eliminate the amount of jalapenos for a milder salsa)

 - 2 medium onions